Kitura/Kitura-TemplateEngine/README.md

 The Kitura template engine abstraction layer.

 ## Summary
-Kitura-TemplateEngine provides a "TemplateEngine" protocol to unify the APIs of multiple template engines and integrate them with Kitura's content generation APIs.
+Kitura-TemplateEngine provides a `TemplateEngine` protocol to unify the APIs of multiple template engines and integrate them with Kitura's content generation APIs.
 At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 This approach makes it easier to design an HTML page with integrated Swift code.

 - Inspired by http://expressjs.com/en/guide/using-template-engines.html.